Load Testing without the

 Memory Efficiency

-50,000 concurrent users in ~400MB of RAM.
+10,000 concurrent workers in ~318MB of RAM.
 Rust's ownership model eliminates memory leaks and fragmentation.
-No GC pauses means consistent sub-millisecond latencies even under extreme load.
+No GC pauses and no garbage collector means consistent sub-millisecond latencies even under extreme load.

 Accurate Metrics